dbindel/cs4220-s17/web/syllabus.md

 management system (CMS); you are encouraged to submit early versions, since resubmissions up to the deadline are counted without penalty.
 For each assignment, up to three "slip days" are allowed.
-Over the semester, you may use a total of ten slip days.
+Over the semester, you may use a total of six slip days.
 You may not use slip days for the take-home midterm.

 ### Collaboration